 Like rock bands, Amelia Island Sea Turtle Watch volunteers attract groupies who show up for turtle gigs.
 Their evening nest excavations have been attracting more of a following in recent years.
 They wow crowds who gather around to watch the process of digging into the island’s sea turtle nests.

-Most of the sea turtles nesting on Amelia Island are loggerheads, but there have been some green turtle nests and the more rare (and huge) leatherbacks nesting in recent years.
+Most of the sea turtles nesting on Amelia Island are loggerheads.
+However, there have been some green turtle nests and the more rare (and huge) leatherbacks visiting in recent years.

 Volunteers excavate sea turtle nests after a 50 to 60 day monitoring period that occurs during sea turtle nesting season (which runs from May through October each year).
 When it’s been determined that a sea turtles nest has hatched (as evidenced by tiny hatchling tracks in the sand from a nest hollow), the sea turtle volunteers excavate the nest and record data.